 Practice sets will be collected on the due dates posted in this syllabus.
 Late practice sets will not be accepted.
 If you need to miss a class, it is your responsibility to get the practice set delivered to me prior to the beginning of that class.
 Practice sets are not graded based on correctness but rather on your effort to apply concepts that we have discussed in class or have been presented in assigned readings.
+Please bring two printed copies of your finished practice sets to class.
+One to turn in and the other to take notes on.
 Each practice set is worth 10 points toward a cumulative total of 90 points.